-We join the rest of the country in expressing our deepest condolences to those affected by the tragedy in Newtown, and our deepest gratitude to the men and women who ran into Sandy Knoll School that Friday morning not knowing whom they would encounter, or what would happen next.
+We join in the rest of the country’s sentiment in expressing our deepest condolences to those affected by the tragedy in Newtown, and our deepest gratitude to the men and women who ran into Sandy Knoll School that Friday morning not knowing whom they would encounter, or what would happen next.

-Until we can find a way to indeed predict and prevent the next Adam Lanza, it seems the thing to do now is move forward and work together with intelligence and compassion, to find and utilize better solutions according to each of our strengths, in the hopes that these senseless acts will end.
+It seems the only thing we can do now is move forward and work together with intelligence and compassion, to find and utilize better solutions according to each of our strengths, in the hopes that these senseless acts will end.

-Wishing you all peace and comfort in this new year.
+Wishing you all peace and comfort in the new year,